GoodStuff-Fm/goodstuff/_baseline/ballpark-food.md

 sponsor: Our [Goodstuff Patreon Subscribers](https://www.patreon.com/goodstuff "Goodstuff on Patreon") and listeners just like you!
 Support your favorite podcasts directly to get exclusive unedited episodes and more.
-title: Ballpark Food
+title: Kyle Expects Nachos
 date: 2019-04-11 06:00:00 -0700
 episode: 9
-description: We talk about Opening Day, the results of our Letterboxd score, and ballpark food.
+description: We talk about Opening Day, the results of our Twitter poll for the first film for _Letterboxd Score_, and ballpark food.
+Mostly ballpark food, to be honest.
 mp3: ''
 image: ''
 published: false

 ---
-We talk about Opening Day, the results of our Letterboxd score, and ballpark food.
+We talk about Opening Day, the results of our Twitter poll for the first film for Letterboxd Score, and ballpark food.
+Mostly ballpark food, to be honest.

 # Followup

+Opening Day happened, and baseball that counts feels _way_ different from Spring Training.
+Revenues are up!
+Lots of inside baseball talk.

 ### Opening Day Twitch